qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 put extra boilerplate around those?

-We have run into a number of issues that make us encapsulate the standard, stable things as well rather than use it directly everywhere in our code.
+We have run into a number of issues that make us encapsulate the standard, stable things as well, rather than include them everywhere in our code.

 ## It hurts when writing unit tests